nielsenjared/nielsenjared.github.io/content/blog/github-actions-docker/index.md

 To follow along, you will need the following:

-* Git is installed on your machine and you know the basics
+* Git installed on your machine and you know the basics

 * If you're not signed up yet, you'll need a GitHub account

-* Docker is installed on your machine and you know the basics
+* Docker installed on your machine and you know the basics

 * If you're not signed up yet, you'll need an account on [Docker Hub](https://hub.docker.com/).

 ## Create a Repository on GitHub

 Create a new repository and initialize it with a README.
-You can name it whatever you want, but I'll be using the name `nginxer` throughout this tutorial.
+You can name your repository whatever you want, but I'll be using the name `nginxer` throughout this tutorial.

 Then clone the repository and `cd` into it.